-- 1.1.1 This Statement of Common Ground (SoCG) has been prepared in respect of the proposed Sunnica Energy Farm Development Consent Order ("the Application") made by Sunnica Limited ("Sunnica") to the Secretary of State for Department for Business, Energy and Industrial Strategy ("Secretary of State") for a Development Consent Order ("the Order") under section 37 of the Planning Act 2008 ("PA 2008"). - 1.1.2 The order, if granted, would authorise Sunnica to construct, operate (including maintain) and decommission a ground mounted solar farm across Sunnica East Site A, Sunnica East Site B, Sunnica West Site A and Sunnica West B. The Scheme includes the following key components: - a.
+- 1.1.1 This Statement of Common Ground (SoCG) has been prepared in respect of the application for the proposed Sunnica Energy Farm Development Consent Order ("the Application") made by Sunnica Limited ("Sunnica") to the Secretary of State for the Department for Business, Energy and Industrial Strategy ("Secretary of State") for a Development Consent Order ("the Order") under section 37 of the Planning Act 2008 ("PA 2008"). - 1.1.2 The order, if granted, would authorise Sunnica to construct, operate (including maintain) and decommission a ground mounted solar photovoltaic ('PV') farm across Sunnica East Site A, Sunnica East Site B and Sunnica West Site A. The Scheme includes the following key components: - a.
 Solar PV modules; - b.
 PV module mounting structures; - c.
 Inverters; - d.
 Transformers; - e.
 Switchgear; - f.
-Onsite cabling (including high and low voltage cabling); - g.
+Onsite cabling (including high and low voltage cabling) and cabling between the Sites and to the Burwell National Grid Substation; - g.
 One or more BESS (expected to be formed of lithium ion batteries storing electrical energy) on Sunnica East Site A, Sunnica East Site B, and Sunnica West Site A; - h.
 An electrical compound comprising a substation and control building (Sunnica East Site A, Sunnica East Site B, and Sunnica West Site A only); - i.
-Burwell National Grid Substation Extension should Burwell National Grid Substation Extension Option 2 be taken forward; - j.
-Office/warehouse (Sunnica East Site A and Sunnica East Site B only) - k.
-Fencing and security measures; - Drainage; - m.
-Internal access roads and car parking; - n.
-Landscaping including habitat creation areas; and - o.
+Office/warehouse (Sunnica East Site A and Sunnica East Site B only) - Fencing and security measures; - k.
+Drainage; - Internal access roads and car parking; - m.
+Landscaping including habitat creation areas; and - n.
 Construction laydown areas. - 1.1.3 This SoCG does not seek to replicate information which is available elsewhere within the Application documents.
-All documents are available in the deposit locations and/or the Planning Inspectorate website.

-1.1.4 This SoCG has been produced to confirm to the Examining Authority (ExA) where agreement has been reached between the parties to it, and where agreement has not (yet) been reached.
+All documents are available in the deposit locations and/or the Planning Inspectorate website. - 1.1.4 This SoCG has been produced to confirm to the Examining Authority (ExA) where agreement has been reached between the parties to it, and where agreement has not (yet) been reached.
 SoCGs are an established means in the planning process of allowing all parties to identify and so focus on specific issues that may need to be addressed during the examination.